malcyon/server_admin_quick_reference/README.md

 ## Introduction

-This is an assorted list of potentially useful Unix commands.
+This is an assorted list of Unix commands.
 These are commands I've found useful in the past that I don't want to forget.

 ## Table of Contents
 - [Filesystem Commands](#filesystem-commands)